Photo by NYIP Student Mei-Min (Zoe) Peng

 I have heard some ignoramuses say that there is nothing to a landscape photograph.
 Find some pretty scenery, aim your auto-everything camera in that direction, and that's all you have to do except press the shutter release.
 The absurdity of the remark should be painfully obvious to anyone who has struggled, usually much more than once, to make a good landscape photograph.
 Come along with me on a nature hike, bring your camera and a peanut butter sandwich, and together (you and I) we'll explore this complex problem of scenic landscape photography.
 And I promise that we'll be back by nightfall.

 But before we start our hike let me remind you again of the three well known NYI Guidelines: strong subject matter, focusing attention on the subject, and then simplifying the picture by eliminating all that is unnecessary and keeping all that is important.
 And I'll be referring to those Guidelines as time goes by.
-If you want to learn the comprehensive background and applications of these guidelines, it's worth checking out our online course to perfect your skills.
-Our online nature and landscape photography course is the perfect way to get started.

 The photographer in this case is NYI Student Mei-Min (Zoe) Peng.
 The image was taken near the the city of Taichung, Taiwan.